Moderate Democrats see edge in challenges from progressives

 Perhaps progressives’ best shot this year comes March 17, when eight-term Rep. Daniel Lipinski, D-Ill., faces Marie Newman in Chicago’s liberal-leaning southern suburbs.
 Lipinski, an opponent of abortion rights, defeated Newman two years ago, but this year she’s outraised him and has backing from Sanders, Massachusetts Sen. Elizabeth Warren and Chicago Mayor Mayor Lori Lightfoot.

 Newman says Cuellar’s Texas victory is irrelevant to her primary.
 “I’m in perfect alignment with my district,” she said.
+Lipinski says last week’s voting shows Democratic voters “are really concerned of the party really moving too far to the left.”

 “We’re in trouble if we don’t win that one,” added Sean McElwee, who runs Data for Progress, a research organization for progressives.

-Challengers are mounting a credible challenge against 16-term Rep. Eliot Engel, D-N.Y., chairman of the House Foreign Affairs Committee, who represents a racially diverse district in Westchester and the Bronx.
+Challengers are mounting a credible run against 16-term Rep. Eliot Engel, D-N.Y., chairman of the House Foreign Affairs Committee, who represents a racially diverse district in Westchester and the Bronx.
 Engel has raised $1.2 million — not a huge sum by New York City standards — and faces a June primary against rivals including middle school principal Jamaal Bowman, who has won endorsements from progressive groups.

 Also in New York, liberals have uphill races to defeat House Judiciary Committee Chairman Jerrold Nadler and Oversight and Reform Committee Chairwoman Carolyn Maloney — both approaching three decades in Congress.